promptfoo/promptfoo/README.md

 ```

 - `<prompt_paths...>`: Paths to prompt file(s)
-- `<output_path>`: Path to output CSV, JSON, or YAML file
+- `<output_path>`: Path to output CSV, JSON, YAML, HTML file
 - `<provider>`: One of: `openai:chat`, `openai:completion`, `openai:chat:<model_name>`, `openai:completion:<model_name>`, or filesystem path to custom API caller module
 - `<vars_path>` (optional): Path to CSV, JSON, or YAML file with prompt variables
 - `<config_path>` (optional): Path to configuration file

 ### Example

 Use the `promptfoo` CLI tool to generate side-by-side evaluations of LLM prompt quality.
 In this example, we evaluate whether adding adjectives to the personality of an assistant bot affects the responses:

 <img width="1362" alt="Side-by-side evaluation of LLM prompt quality" src="https://user-images.githubusercontent.com/310310/235329207-e8c22459-5f51-4fee-9714-1b602ac3d7ca.png">